awsdocs/amazon-kendra-developer-guide/doc_source/API_IndexConfigurationSummary.md

 Required: Yes

  ** UpdatedAt **   <a name="Kendra-Type-IndexConfigurationSummary-UpdatedAt"></a>
-The Unix timestamp when the index was last updated by the `UpdateIndex` API\.
+The Unix timestamp when the index was last updated\.
 Type: Timestamp
 Required: Yes